teamcons/Assistant/README.md

 A notification should poke you to tell you Assistant has started

-The exe does not work on its own, it needs the other folders
+The exe does not work on its own, it needs the other folders The hot corners needs their own separate files.
+They do not work else.
+You can use them alone, but then need the task manager to stop them (no UI)

 # Documentation

-### View clipboard
+### Clipboard history

-Shows an history of copied stuff.
+Shows the last 6 copied elements.
+Click on any item to have it be the last (the one you get when pasting) You can clear clipboard history by clicking on "Clear history"

-Uses Windows native feature (what you get with Meta+V) to retrieve history
+This uses Windows native feature (what you get with Meta+V) to retrieve history

-### Hot corner: Top left
-The program constantly checks whether the mouse is in the top left Simulate Meta + D

-### Hot corner: Hover meta
+### Hot corners
+Hot corners are zones on the screen which activates something when touched.
+This is useful if you want to have something by just throwing your mouse at it

+#### Top left: Overview
+Hit the top left edge of the screen.
+An overview of all windows and virtual desktops will appear.
+Hit it a second time to go back, or click on any window

+#### Bottom left: Show start menu

+Hover the windows logo in the bottom right.
+The start menu will appear

+#### Bottom right: Show desktop

-The program constantly checks whether the mouse is in the bottom Simulates Meta
+Hit the mouse in the bottom left of the screen, that is where the "show desktop" mini button is.
+It will at first hide all windows to show the desktop hit it a second time to make all windows reappear

 ### Keep awake

-The computer is prevented to go to sleep by simulating a keypress on F15.
+When activated, the computer is prevented to go to sleep.
+The screen stays on.
-This key shouldnt be used by any program nor appear on the keyboard but...
-If there is weird behavior it could come from here.

 ### Start with puter
 Create a shortcut in the autostart folder.
-If theres already one, theres a check
+If theres already one, theres a check When Windows starts up, Assistant will start too.

 # Known bugs

-Does not quit super cleanly : There is still a zombie process running, it does nothing nor take resources but locks the file.
+Does not quit super cleanly : There is still a zombie process running, it does nothing nor take resources but locks the file so nobody can delete or move it until the process is killed, or not started at all when the puter starts